Where can you find us?

-Is there anything I should bring to the office hour/to an appointment?
+Is there anything I should bring to an appointment?

 Please bring along an excerpt from your writing assignment—either in print or digitally.
 Furthermore, we recommend that you write down your questions and concerns prior to the appointment so that we can help you more effectively.

 The Writing Center does not offer proofreading.
 During a consultation, a tutor might read smaller passages from your paper but only to "help you to help yourself"—to answer your questions and show you patterns of mistakes, so that you can transfer the principles discussed to the rest of your paper.

 Can you also offer help with papers written in English?
 If yes, which tutor should I request?